Jon Jones: Eye pokes

 Jones has been criticized for repeatedly poking his opponents in the eyes.
 In response to the criticism, Jones released a video on Instagram in April 2014 in which he mocked fans by simulating crying and saying "Jones put his finger in his eye.
 Dirtiest fighter in MMA."
 After backlash towards the post, Jones deleted it from his account.

 When asked about the controversy, UFC president Dana White stated, "we've got to stop that stuff.
 The openings of the hands and putting the hands on the face are something bad, but it happens with guys who have reach.
 They do that a lot."
 White clarified his position in another interview, saying, "It's not just taller fighters.
 Jones has that range and he can do it, but lots of guys do it because that's how you block punches.
 So you keep your hands open and you slap punches down.
 Then guys are rushing in and you're doing whatever, and guys get poked in the eyes."
 White also noted that in the fight against Glover Teixeira, after Jones was warned about the behavior, he was more careful to avoid any eye pokes throughout the rest of the match, a move he claimed Jones "would not [be] credited for" from detractors.

 Jones later said in an interview, "I realize that I do it.
 I realize the criticism that I got from it.
 It's not on purpose.
 If you watch my fights, it's me extending my arm in a reactionary way.
 I do put a hand on people's foreheads to maintain distance.
 That's what you saw [against] Teixeira, but to say I am purposely poking people in the eye, it's just inaccurate."
+In 2017, the Unified Rules were amended to prohibit extension of a fighter's fingers towards the eyes of an opponent.

 Daniel Cormier altercation

 During a promotional event for UFC 178, on August 4, 2014, Jones and Daniel Cormier briefly scuffled during an on-stage staredown, initiated by Jones pressing his forehead against Cormier's forehead, prompting Cormier to shove Jones by the throat, to which Jones responded by throwing a punch.
 Both fighters were restrained by coaches and event organizers.
+Later that day during a press conference, Cormier expressed a desire to spit in Jones' face, to which Jones responded by threatening to kill Cormier.
 UFC chief legal officer Kirk Hendrick said "there are going to be ramifications".
 In addition, the Nevada State Athletic Commission requested a video copy of the altercation.
 On September 23, 2014, Jones was fined $50,000 and was ordered to undergo 40 hours of community service by the Nevada Athletic Commission.
 During the disciplinary hearing, Jones claimed to have lost a six-figure endorsement deal with Nike, but later admitted to fabricating the statement.